Daniel-Wittgenstein/maisonette/docs/page-styler.md

-Duplex is Maisonette's standard HTML template.
+page_styler provides some styling functions.

 If you want to change output containers, for example if you want to output the room description into another panel, you should do this via Maisonette.
 Maisonette handles output to the HTML page.

-Duplex just allows you to control the look of your website.
-Duplex offers some simple options to customize the looks of your game.
+page_styler just allows you to control the look of your website. page_styler offers some simple options to customize the looks of your game.
 If you need more options, you can always drop custom CSS or JS into your game.

-But for starting out, you can just use the Duplex functions;
+But for starting out, you can just use the page_styler functions;
 they should be fine for the most basic styling needs.

-Duplex commands are called like so:
+page_styler commands are called like so:

-duplex.a_command(<parameters>)
+page_styler.a_command(<parameters>)

-Here's a list of all duplex commands:
+Here's a list of all page_styler commands:

-name: duplex.set_color
+name: page_styler.set_color
 what it does: sets a color
-example: duplex.set_color("main background color", "black")
+example: page_styler.set_color("main background color", "black")

 parameters:
 1. parameter: A valid color option string.